Junbinyap/CP-1404-Practicals/prac_06/REFLECTION (1).md

 ## What is one request you have or change you suggest for this subject and/or your IT degree overall?
-For complicated programming projects, timelines must be more flexible.
+For complicated programming projects, timelines must be more flexible